 1964: During their first promotional visit to Britain, the Beach Boys appeared live on ITV’s Ready Steady Go!, performing “I Get Around” and “When I Grow Up (to Be a Man).”

 1965: Jefferson Airplane, then a relatively unknown band, performed at the San Francisco Mime Troupe Appeal Party at the Calliope Ballroom, the first concert organized by promoter Bill Graham.
 Graham had been hired to manage the troupe, whose fourth performance of the Italian play Il Candelaio in San Francisco park had been banned when the parks commission revoked their permit, citing their production as “indecent, obscene, and offensive.”
 The troupe’s founder, Ronald Davis, however, claimed the reason the city banned the play was that it was “critical of bourgeois society.”
 Graham alerted the press to the impending confrontation and drew a crowd of 1,000 who witnessed Davis’ arrest.
 The following year, a San Francisco judge ruled that the parks commission could not censor performances in the park.
 The benefit that Graham had organized raised $4,000 for the Mime Troupe and a few months later, Graham leased a venue called the Fillmore and started hiring local bands to perform there.

 1965: After the success of their hit single “(I Can’t Get No) Satisfaction,” the Rolling Stones topped the Billboard Hot 100 chart for the second time with “Get Off of My Cloud.”

 1965: “It’s My Life” by the Animals entered the Billboard Hot 100, eventually peaking at #23.
-The song had been written for the group by Brill Building songwriters Roger Atkins and Carl D’Errico.
+The song was written for the group by Brill Building songwriters Roger Atkins and Carl D’Errico.

 1966: The Beach Boys’ 1966 UK tour started at Finsbury Park, Astoria in London.